POLL-Global 2023 economic view downgraded, at odds with market optimism

 Reuters poll graphic on the key global central bank interest rateshttps://tmsnrt.rs/3HaA3bJ

-(Reporting by Hari Kishan and Sarupya Ganguly; Polling, analysis and reporting by the Reuters Polls team in Bengaluru and bureaus in Buenos Aires, Cairo, Istanbul, Johannesburg, London, Shanghai, and Tokyo; Editing by Paul Simao)
+(Reporting by Hari Kishan and Sarupya Ganguly; Polling, analysis and reporting by the Reuters Polls team in Bengaluru and bureaus in Buenos Aires, Cairo, Istanbul, Johannesburg, London, Shanghai, and Tokyo; Editing by Ross Finley, Paul Simao and Toby Chopra)

 ((hari.kishan@thomsonreuters.com;))